Excessive Sweating – Hyperhidrosis

 Following clinical evaluation, the procedure can be carried out in an outpatient setting.
 The procedure is performed under local anaesthesia.
 After numbing the area the surgeon inserts a small VASER probe under the skin.
 It delivers focused ultrasonic energy which emulsifies the sweat glands.
 VASER disables and destroys the vast majority of the sweat glands.
 Recovery is very quick.
 You can even return to your daily routine the day after your treatment if you wish.

 When getting aesthetic injection treatments you’re paying for the service rather than the product.
-Follow this link to see our current Excessive sweating Price Structure for various areas when using wrinkle injection toxin.
+Follow this link to see our current Excessive sweating price guide for various areas when using wrinkle injection toxin.